RedPitaya/RedPitaya/doc/appsFeatures/marketplace/marketplace.rst

 However, we are constantly in contact with the application developers and we strive to make these applications work in the best possible way.
 What do I need to use the Marketplace?
-To use the Red Pitaya Marketplace only one version of the Red Pitaya STEM board is needed (STEM 125-10 or STEM 125-14).
+To use the Red Pitaya Marketplace only one version of the Red Pitaya board is needed (STEM 125-10 or STEM 125-14).
 Some applications may require additional hardware/software.
 For additional guidance and information get in touch with the Red Pitaya community via the `forum <http://forum.redpitaya.com/>`_.